Beijing – Xian – Kunming – Lijiang – Xianggelila – Chengdu – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 Meal Code: B = breakfast / L = lunch / D = dinner

-Your China tour with air departs from a city of your choice.
+The China tour begins with your departure from a city of your choice.
 You’ll lose a day upon crossing the International Date Line.

 Day 2/Fri: Arrival in Beijing

-Meet the driver on arrival for transfer to the hotel.
+Meet the driver on arrival and transfer to the hotel.
 You’ll have the balance of the day at leisure.
 The guide will get in touch with you tonight.

 Day 3/Sat: Beijing (B/L/D)